Know Before You Go

 Holiday Events & Festivals

-The city’s official holiday season kicks off the day after Thanksgiving with the hugely popular tree-lighting ceremony held in Pioneer Courthouse Square.
+The city’s official holiday season kicks off the day after Thanksgiving with the hugely popular Annual Tree Lighting Ceremony held in Pioneer Courthouse Square.
 Top-notch performers like Pink Martini help lead the festivities and count down to the moment the towering tree is set aglow.

 High above the city, the historic Pittock Mansion creates an equally enchanting scene.
 Each December, the mansion’s 16 rooms are filled with a breathtaking display of lights, trees and decorations revolving around a chosen theme.